google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

 ### Codec

 You might have an older file whose codec you want to update.
+The following examples change codecs, but do not demux.

 ***mp4/H.264***